mavnn/InfluxIntro/README.md

 client.Write ("EventStreamName", { Name = "Bob"; Metric = 1.0 });;
 ```

 That should return ``val it : unit = ()`` and you should have a record in your database.
 FsEye should have also popped up showing you the current state of values in FSI.
 It will return ``unit`` regardless of whether it succeeds or fails, so that's something to be aware of...
+(I think I mentioned the client is in progress!)

 Let's create 1,000 more: